 Often leaders are in solution-finding mode and are frustrated at the lack of engagement and follow-through.
 During his research on leadership, over time he discovered, “Questions are just the spark.
-What is needed is listening afterwards.”
-Niels shares research and gives examples and tips from his executive training which give insight into the power of respectful inquiry, asking questions and listening.
+What is needed is listening afterward.”
+Niels shares research and gives examples and tips from his executive training which give insight into the power of respectful inquiry, asking questions, and listening.
 He also looks into the future of leadership in the digital era.

 Enjoy listening in.

 “We started to realize one of the simplest things.
 Questions are just the spark.
 What it is listening needed afterward.
 If you ask the question but don’t listen, you might as well have not asked the question.
 Even worse, it’s almost like an insult being asked a question and not being listened to.”

 02:13 – Niels tells his story about how he started researching questions, what he discovered to be the key to questions having an impact, and how this led to “Respectful Inquiry”.